rossprogram/rossprogram.github.io/students/to-apply.md

 # Instructions

-Application materials were posted on Monday Jan 4, 2021.
+Application materials were posted on January 4, 2021.
 Students may initiate the Ross application process by visiting
 <a href="https://apply.rossprogram.org/">https://apply.rossprogram.org/</a>,
 creating a Ross account, and completing the forms posted there.
 The application